 Beginning in 2011, On the Cutting Edge began a process to review the extensive collection of activities submitted by workshop participants and members of the geoscience community.
 The Review Processes page illuminates the details of the peer review process, and the activities are scored on 5 elements: scientific veracity; alignment of goals, activity, and assessment; pedagogical effectiveness; robustness; and completeness of the ActivitySheet.
 The activities that score very highly in these areas become part of the Cutting Edge Exemplary Collection and are featured below.
-To date, activities in the mineralogy, petrology, geochemistry, environmental geology, structural geology, geophysics, and tectonics areas have been reviewed so the exemplary collection is composed of activities from these topics.
-As the review of additional areas is completed, exemplary activities from the rest of the collection will be included here.
+As of the fall of 2015, the entirety of the legacy activity collection has been reviewed.
+We are developing a process with NAGT by which new submissions can also get reviewed and be added to the reviewed collection.

 Results 1 - 8 of 8 matches

-Is There a Trend in Hurricane Number or Intensity? part of Hurricanes-Climate Change Connection:Activities
+Is There a Trend in Hurricane Number or Intensity? part of Topics:Hurricanes-Climate Change Connection:Activities

 This lab guides students through an examination of the hurricane record to determine if there is a trend in hurricane intensity over the past 40 years and introduces some issues related to statistics and ...

-The Boxing Day Tsunami part of Teaching Methods:Teaching with Google Earth:Examples
+The Boxing Day Tsunami part of Enhance Your Teaching:Teaching Methods:Teaching with Google Earth:Examples

 Undergraduate students map data from the National Geophysical Data Center and the United States Geological Survey on Google Earth and study visualizations in order to explore the causes and effects of the Tsunami ...